httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

         HTTP Message Signatures registry, the verifier will use the referenced algorithm.
     3. If the algorithm can be determined from the keying material, such as through an algorithm field on the key value itself, the verifier will use this algorithm.
-    4. If the algorithm is specified in more that one location, such as through static configuration and the algorithm signature parameter, or the algorithm signature parameter and from the key material itself, the resolved algorithms MUST be the same.
-If the algorithms are not the same, the verifier MUST vail the verification.
+    4. If the algorithm is specified in more than one location, such as through static configuration and the algorithm signature parameter, or the algorithm signature parameter and from the key material itself, the resolved algorithms MUST be the same.
+If the algorithms are not the same, the verifier MUST fail the verification.
 7. Use the received HTTP message and the signature's metadata to recreate the signature base, using the algorithm defined in {{create-sig-input}}.
 The value of the `@signature-params` input is the value of the `Signature-Input` field for this signature serialized according to the rules described